When your fridge is on the fritz, it’s natural to be worried.

 Check for Error Codes

 If holding the two buttons doesn’t work, then it’s time to look for specific problems.
-Check the display for error codes.
+Check the display for a warning light or error codes.
 If there’s an error code, you can look it up to find the right way to reset the fridge.

 Smart fridges are able to self-diagnose their problems in most cases.
 If you’re seeing an error code, you can check the problem at Samsung’s error code database.

 The Hard Reset

 If there’s one thing that works across just about every technology, it’s the hard reset.
 Just about everything with a computer chip inside can benefit from some time turned off.
 That’s the case for fridges, too.

 A hard reset will fix just about everything a soft reset can.
 Just be careful, because this can sometimes erase your settings.
 If you have schedules saved to your refrigerator, back them up online before you try a hard reset.

 - Turn off the fridge.
 If there’s a power button inside the fridge, press and hold it until the lights turn off.